Jonathang27/hello-world/README.md

 My name is Jonathan Genutis
 I was born in California and raised in Florida.
-I love tacos and love to try new things.
+I love tacos and I love to try new things.